UnexomWid/PCD2-DB/README.md

 # Performance analysis

-The delay between HTTP responses from the deployed server (i.e. the initial page load) was tested.
+The delay between HTTP responses from the deployed server was tested.

-- **Average HTTP Server Delay**: 56ms
+- **Average HTTP Server Delay**:

 The biggest bottleneck of the application consists of the cloud components (more specifically, the database along with all the translation and analysis components).
 The delay between when a message is sent and when it arrives is neglibigle when compared to the delay caused by the cloud components.